Starship Troopers 3: Marauder: Production

-Ed Neumeier, wrote the screenplay of the previous two Starship Troopers films, and makes his directorial debut with this film.
-Neumeier says that he sees the Troopers as each reflecting different wars, and where the first film is inspired by the Second World War movies, this film is more of a Vietnam War film.
+Ed Neumeier, who wrote the screenplays of the previous two Starship Troopers films, makes his directorial debut with this film.
+Neumeier says that he sees the Troopers films as each reflecting different wars, and where the first film is inspired by movies about World War II, Marauders was inspired by Vietnam War films.
 The story also deals with issues of religion and politics, and is about "how the state can use religion both badly, and for good."

-Casper Van Dien returned for the third film and had been willing to return for the second film, but said Phil Tippett wanted to go a different direction.
+Casper Van Dien reprised his role as Johnny Rico for the third film, being the only actor from any of the previous movies to do so.
+He had been willing to reprise his character for the second film, but said director Phil Tippett wanted to go in a different direction that did not involve Rico and thus he could not participate.

 Production started in May 2007, with principal photography commencing in South Africa.

-Robert Skotak served as Visual Effects Supervisor, and Roger Nall was the Digital Effects Supervisor responsible for the CGI creature design and the marauder battle armor sequences.
-Nall lead a team of about 25 people.
-Their team worked on over 350 effects shots for the bugs, and the Marauder sequence required about 100 shots more.
-Other companies worked on sequences such as space ships, puppet work, wire removal and more, an estimated 150 additional effects shots.
+Robert Skotak served as Visual Effects Supervisor, and Roger Nall was the Digital Effects Supervisor responsible for the CGI creature design and the Marauder battle armor sequences.
+Nall led a team of about twenty-five people.
+Their team worked on over 350 effects shots for the Arachnids alone, and the Marauder sequence, which included scenes of Van Dien and other actors stripping naked to be "bioscanned", required about 100 distinct shots.
+Third-party studies were brought in to work on sequences such as space ships, puppet work, wire removal and more, for an estimated 150 additional effects shots.